Learning the Interference Graph of a Wireless Network: Conclusions

 \subsubsection{$G_{D0}$ and its transmission pattern distribution $P_0(\xv)$}

-We let graph $G_{D0}$ consist of $\lceil n/(d-1)\rceil$ disconnected cliques.
-The first $\lfloor n/(d-1)\rfloor:=m_0$ cliques are fully connected subgraphs with $d-1$ nodes, as shown in Fig.~\ref{fig:int_example1}.
-The last clique is also full connected, and the number of nodes is less than $d-1$.
-In the following analysis, we focus on the first $m_0$ cliques.
+Assume $d\geq 2$.
+We let graph $G_{D0}$ consist of $\lceil n/d\rceil$ disconnected cliques.
+The first $\lfloor n/d\rfloor:=m_0$ cliques are each a fully connected subgraph of $d$ nodes, as shown in Fig.~\ref{fig:int_example1}.
+The remaining nodes -- if $n/d$ is not integer -- form a clique of size less than $d$.
+Our analysis focuses on the first $m_0$ cliques.

 Denote $\Cc_m$ as the set of nodes in the $m$th clique and let $\Xv_{\Cc_m}$ be the restriction of the transmission pattern $\Xv$ to the nodes in the clique ($\Xv_{\Cc_m}$ is a set of subvectors, $m = 1,2, \ldots, m_0$ that partition $\Xv$).
-Define $\ev_i$ as the unit vector of dimension $d-1$ whose $i$th element is one.
-Define $\ov$ as the $d-1$ dimensional all-zeros vector.
+Define $\ev_i$ as the unit vector of dimension $d$ whose $i$th element is one.
+Define $\ov$ to be the all-zeros vector of length $d$.
 Due to the fully connected structure of the cliques, no more than one node in any $\Cc_m$ can transmit at any time.
 We denote the set of all feasible transmission patterns {for clique $m$ as $\Xc_m:=\{\ov,\ev_1,\ldots, \ev_{|\Cc_m|}\}$}.
 If $\Xv_{\Cc_m}=\ov$, then no node in $\Cc_m$ is transmitting in that {session}.
 For each individual clique, this event happens only when none of the nodes in that clique has traffic to send, i.e.,

 Otherwise, when at least one AP has a packet to send, the channel will not idle.
-Because the $Q_i$s and $T_i$s are i.i.d. across nodes, and the clique is fully connected, each node in that clique has the same probability of occupying the channel.
+Because the $Q_i$s and $T_i$s are i.i.d. across nodes, and cliques are fully connected, each node in the clique has the same probability of occupying the channel.
 Thus, for any $j$, $j \in \{1,2 \ldots, |\Cc_m|\}$,

 Since the behavior of the cliques are independent, we have